Skip to main content

 Summary

-Open the wonders of composition with engaging, joyful lessons where your 3rd grade student learns to write phrases, sentences, and stories with a full understanding of compelling nouns and verbs!
-In this companion foundational writing course, your student will learn to create ideas and put them to the page!
-Take the 3-1, Elementary English & Writing (Grammar): The Power of Naming & Actions (Nouns & Verbs) to gain a full semester’s credit in English and Writing for your early-elementary aged student.
+Open the wonders of composition with engaging, joyful lessons where your 3rd-grade student learns to write phrases, sentences, and stories with a complete understanding of compelling nouns and verbs!
+In this companion foundational writing course, your student will learn to generate ideas and bring them to life on the page!
+Take the 3-1, Elementary English & Writing (Grammar): The Power of Naming & Actions (Nouns & Verbs) to gain a whole semester’s credit in English and Writing for your early-elementary-aged student.
+Because the book for this course is still in pre-publishing, the content is currently available FREE for you (embedded in the course).

 Instructor: Erin M. Brown, MA, MFA

-Course Description: Grow your third-grade student’s ability to express ideas in powerful phrases, sentences, and storytelling!
-In this 12-week course, your student will immediately use the most essential keys learned in 3-1, Elementary English & Writing (Grammar): The Power of Naming & Actions (Nouns & Verbs).
+Course Description: Grow your elementary students’ ability to express ideas in powerful phrases, sentences, and storytelling!
+In this 12-week course designed for upper-level 2nd graders through 4th graders, your student will immediately use the most essential keys learned in 3-1, Elementary English & Writing (Grammar): The Power of Naming & Actions (Nouns & Verbs).
 Focusing on nouns and verbs, students learn the difference between writing from imagination and writing for information; creating ideas “from a perspective of self”; composing elements for writing about places, things, thoughts, and feelings; writing about favorite people and places; writing about the world through their senses; writing about the home, community, and thoughts/feelings; and how to create ideas and write from prompts that engage critical thinking and the imagination.

 Special notes